DelvinGambiza/property-valuation/README.md

 ## 🔑 Highlights
 ### Data Preprocessing
 - **Data Cleaning**: Removed duplicates, handled missing values with median imputation, and addressed outliers.
-- **Feature Engineering**: Created derived variables such as price per square foot and tax rate.
+- **Feature Engineering**: Created derived variables such as price per square foot and tax rate and used these together with other readily existing variables defined in the codebook.csv file.

 ### Model Development
 - **Algorithm Used**: Random Forest